mo-kazemi/Physics-informed-NN/README.md

 Contains the code needed to run the test.

 # Data:
-The data required to run the training and testing can be found here:
+The data required to run the training and testing can be found here: <br />
 Training:
 Velocity in x-direction: <br />
 https://u.pcloud.link/publink/show?code=XZvHaxVZoDSpyNXTHjpM5aLuPhDfKSut8iqy